Summer Course Offerings

 Research and Analysis: WRT1012 | Credits 3.00 | ONLINE

-Information literacy skills will drive the scope and sequence of this second semester course, which builds on the critical reading, writing and thinking skills introduced in WRT 1011 and EDU 1011 .
+Information literacy skills will drive the scope and sequence of this second semester course, which builds on the critical reading, writing and thinking skills introduced in WRT1011 and EDU1011.
 Through a variety of active learning techniques, instructional library sessions, class discussion and research writing projects, students will learn the skills and strategies required for the volume reading, critical analysis, synthesis, and academic writing demands of the college curriculum.

-Dates: June 2 through August 8, 2025
+Dates: June 1 through August 7, 2026

-Days of the Week: Tuesday and Thursday
+Days of the Week: Monday and Thursday

 Time: 1 to 2:30 p.m.